baranero/fd-app/README.md

 # FireApp

 FireApp is a web application built using Next.js, TypeScript, Prisma, Tailwind CSS, PostgreSQL and Supabase.
 It is a platform for managing crews in the fire brigade.
 The app offers various features such as user registration, authentication, crews management, and user administration.</br></br>
-<b>To create account your person must exist in the database.
+<b>To create account user must exist in the database.
 An admin user has access to the database.
 Log in as administrator to add and remove users.</b>

 ## Characteristics